access-ci-org/access-oauth-mapfile/docs/README.md

 The mapping information comes from XDCDB and is accessed through an API.

+NOTE:  This package includes a script (gcs-mapfile-lookup) with which Globus Connect Server v5.4 can be configured to be able to use the xsede-oauth-mapfile.
+Instructions for doing so can be found in the XSEDE Globus Connect Server v5.4 Installation Guide.

 INSTALLATION

 1) Configure XSEDE RPM repository trust, if installing from RPM